dverloc/slate/source/index.html.md

           3,
           4
         ],
-        "description": "Desired level of insurance"
+        "description": "Desired level of insurance."
       "callback_url": {
         "type": "string",
-        "description": "URL to be fetched via GET when verification is COMPLETE" }
+        "description": "URL to be fetched via GET when verification is COMPLETE."
+      }
     },
     "required": [